42BV/rest-convention/06-security.md

 Access-Control-Allow-Headers informs the browser of the allowed headers to send.
 Finally Access-Control-Max-Age informs the browser on how long the information in the response may be cached.

-*Do not* use the wildcard on Access-Control-Allow-Origin unless you truly want your API to be accessible to the world.
+*Do not* use the wildcard on Access-Control-Allow-Origin unless the API must be accessible to the world.
 ````
 Access-Control-Allow-Origin: *
 ````